How to Help the Baby Mama Maintain Her Worth

 According to the OED the baby mama is "the mother of a man's child, who is not his wife or (in most cases) his current or exclusive partner."

 The baby mama broke the rules: either by having a baby for a man with whom there was no real relationship, or by forfeiting the relationship after she had the child.
-Still, she is a “mother.”
-With good counsel and willingness she can get back on track for her own good and the good of the baby.
-She also deserves some consideration for her worth from:
+Still, she can succeed at restoring and maintaining her self-worth, and being a responsible woman and mother.
+She cannot do it alone and will need a little help from:

 - The baby daddy